-Leash training cats is like training a dog.
-It does require a bit more patience, but cats are still intelligent creatures that pick up on training just like dogs do.
-With a little bit of effort, your cat could be joining you on your daily walks.
+Leash training cats is not as straightforward as training a dog, as it does require a bit more patience.
+Still, cats are intelligent creatures that can pick up on training quite quickly, especially if based on positive reinforcement.
+With a bit of effort, your cat could be joining you on your daily walks.

 Required Items for Cat Leash Training

-Unlike pet dogs, we don’t recommend attaching a leash to a standard collar that wraps around your cat’s neck.
+Unlike with pet dogs, we don’t recommend attaching a leash to a standard collar that wraps around your cat’s neck.
 Pulling the leash and the neck collar could potentially hurt their head and neck.
-Plus, regular collars come off way too easily, and a few tugs of the head could allow them to escape.
+Plus, regular collars come off way too easily, and a few tugs could allow them to escape.
 Consider a body harness if you plan to leash train your cat.